edward-zhu/umaru/README.md

     "nthread": 3,
     "omp_threads": 1,
     "project_name": "GRU_testing_on_wwr",
-    "recurrent_unit": "gru",    // valid recurrent_unit is {gru, lstm, lstm_nopeephole}
+    "recurrent_unit": "gru",    // valid recurrent_unit is gru, lstm, lstm_nopeephole
     "save_every": 10000,
     "show_every": 10,
     "test_every": 1000,
-    "testing_ratio": 1, // how much do you want to use for validating? (it would be ignored if you have set a seperate testing_list_file)
+    "testing_ratio": 1, // how much of testing set do you want to use for validating? (it would be ignored if you have set a seperate testing_list_file)
     "training_list_file": "wwr.txt", // input training list,
     "testing_list_file": "test.txt" // (optional) set it if you want to use a seperate testing set, or the testing(validating) set is part of your training set.
 }